muddery/muddery/OUTPUTS.md

 			    "equipped": <IS_EQUIPPED>}]
 }
 ```
 `Inventory` contains a list of objects which are in your inventory.
-Each item has object's `name`, `dbref`, `number` and `desc`.
+Each item has object's `name`, `dbref`, `number` and `desc`.<br>
 If the item is an equipment, it will has an additional attribute `equipped`.
 This attribute shows whether the equipment is equipped.

 ### skills